PGB-LIV/MHCVision/README.md

 ```

 ### **Sample scripts**
-You can use input_sample.csv as the input file
+You can use sample.csv as the input file
 ```
-python mhcvision.py -a HLA-A0201 -t NetMHCpan -i input_sample.csv
+python mhcvision.py -a HLA-A1101 -t NetMHCpan -i sample.csv
 ```